kobecode24/kobecode24/README.md

 <h2 align="left">Hi 👋!
-My name is Kobe and I'm a Full Stack Developer Roujane
+My name is Kobe and I'm a Full Stack Developer
 </h2>

 ###